andrewbranch/x-todo/README.md

 ## Overview
 X-Todo is comprised of two semi-independent applications: a REST API built with ASP.NET MVC, and a frontend single-page application built with Ember.
 This makes for good separation of concerns because each app can be managed, implemented, updated, and deployed potentially without impact on the other.

+## Static Version
+If you like, you can [preview a non-persistent version of the app](http://andrewbranch.github.io/x-todo/).
+It uses Ember’s `FixtureAdapter` to mock data and API requests.
+It does not integrate with the .NET backend, so changes are not actually saved and will be lost when you refresh the page.
+To test the app with the API and database, see below.

 ## Building and Running
 Installing, building, and running the app is automated and doesn’t require opening Visual Studio.
 You do need a couple things already in place, though: